Appearance

 1. Create your RSA keys sensitive data

-You need a private key to create your certificate signing request (CSR).
+You need a private key to create your Certificate Signing Request (CSR).
 This key must have the following attributes:

 - Type: RSA